atlassistant/atlas/documentation/MQTT.md

 ## atlas/intents/{intent_name}

-Run skill associated with an intent.
+Run a skill associated with an intent.

 ```json
 {